 - Supported employment

-The goal of psychosocial therapies is to provide you with an understanding of your mental health condition while helping you to develop coping skills.
+The goal of psychosocial therapies is to provide you with an understanding of your condition while helping you to develop ways to cope.
 In turn, this will make it easier to pursue other life goals, such as finding work and developing a relationship.

 Furthermore, research shows that most people benefit from a combination of antipsychotic medication and psychosocial therapies.